JelenaGaric/TransformerChat/README.md

 Where pos is the position of a word in the sentence and i are indexes in the embedding dimension (i is range from 1 to length of positional encoding vector).
 Sine and cosine - model easily learns to attend by relative positions.
+After adding the positional encoding, words will be closer to each other based on the similarity of their meaning and their position in the sentence, in the d-dimensional space.

 Model: